TsingZ0/HtFL-OnDevice/README.md

 ## How to Use

-1. Distribute and store realistic datasets (`.npz` files) on all devices using a designated strategy (to be determined).
+1. Distribute and store realistic datasets (`.npz` files) on all devices using a designated strategy (*to be determined*).
+Please read the `config.json` file for the details of each dataset.
-2. Deploy the `./system/servers` and `./system/clients` (with `./system/utils`) to the workstation and devices, respectively.
+2. For each HtFL frameworks, deploy the `./system/servers/serverNAME.py` and `./system/clients/clientNAME.py` (with `./system/utils`) to the workstation and devices, respectively.
+The server and client models will be saved to their `checkpoints` folders, respectively.
 3. Execute the server file with the appropriate configurations (`argparse`), which varies by HtFL framework.
 4. Execute the client file with the appropriate configurations (`argparse`), which varies by HtFL framework.
 Real data loading not implemented yet.
 5. Checkpoints are stored locally on clients in `args.save_folder_path`, with timestamps used by default.